Who is Bas?

 Bas is a typical Dutch name, often short for Bastiaan, or Sebastiaan (not in my case).
 It’s not quite pronounced like Boss or Buzz, technically not Bahs, although that’s what most American call me.
 So I tell people it’s like the fish, or the beer.

-I’m an artist and stay-at home-dad, as well as a beer league hockey goalie and active volunteer at school and in cub scouts.
+I’m an artist and a teacher, as well as a beer league hockey goalie and active volunteer at school and in cub scouts.

 What did you want to be when you were young?

 Well, I wanted to be some kind of artist.
 Depending on the day you asked me it could have been a drummer, movie director, FX makeup artist or a fashion designer…

 However, in my family, business was the ideal and artists were talented, but financially challenged people, so art was no career option.